-[GCSE] Ethics - Christianity and EqualityWatch
+[GCSE] Ethics - Christianity and EqualityWatch this thread

 Prejudice: Judging someone without knowing them

 Discrimination: Treating someone differently because they are different in some way.

 Racism: Treating someone differently because of their skin colour nationality.

 Ageism: Treating someone differently because of their age.